eur-nl/prep-pub-pkg/episodes/introduction.Rmd

 The conclusion that follows from the (non-exhaustive) list of guidelines and policies above is that as a researcher, you are required to clearly document your whole research process, store it in a safe place and make it publicly available whenever possible (*as open as possible and as closed as necessary*).
 By creating a publication package for your published research results, you will end up with a structured bundle detailing everything that is needed to verify and replicate the results published in a specific manuscript.

 ::: discussion
-Some questions to discuss with your peers:
+Questions to discuss with your peers:

 -   Which of the above policies and guidelines are familiar to you?